aryankumar120/Google-Capstone-Project/README.md

 # 🚀 Conclusion
 This project showcases my ability to analyze real-world business problems using data-driven insights and visual storytelling.
 By leveraging SQL, R, and Tableau, I provided clear recommendations for customer conversion & market expansion.

-📢 Check out my analysis and interactive dashboards in the repository!

-🔗 View Project on GitHub ()